Initialize config (interactive TUI)

 OneTool uses an allowlist-based security model.
 Everything is blocked by default; you must explicitly allow what's safe.

-Include security.yaml in your config (paths resolve from .onetool/ directory):
+Include security.yaml in your config (paths resolve from the directory containing onetool.yaml):

 include: